 The traditional ones, on the other hand, have rock-based bottoms and are shallower.
 There is a long bench made of rock as well along with each rock pool.
 The water is lukewarm at ankle-depth ponds and the temperature rises as it gets deeper.
 When the water reaches the knees, tourists can feel the intense yet still bearable heat.

 It is better to slowly and gradually adjust the body temperature with the water.
 Before diving in, sprinkle some water on the hands, arms, feet, and thighs.
 When the body has had time to adapt, visitors can slowly submerge into the water.
 Since it is open 24 hours, it is best to come in the evening.

 Families with children have already headed home by then, so it will be less crowded.
 Nothing compares to bathing in a hot spring with the starry night sky in serene silence.
 The orchestra of the wild—owls’ soft coo and crickets’ high-pitched chirp —creates more tranquility.

 Other than getting wet, tourists can also sign up for Sari Ater’s physical activities.
-It surely has everything from flying fox, go-karts, fishing, wall climbing, horse riding, to paintball.
+It surely has everything from flying fox, go-karts, fishing, wall climbing, and horse riding, to paintball.
 These fun leisure activities cost different prices though, starting from a minimum of Rp 20.000 per person.

 With lines of food stalls cooking traditional and international dishes, the options are limitless.
 Munch on authentic West Javanese savory snack batagor—fried fish cakes smothered with peanut sauce.
 The Sundanese complete meal of rice, chicken, vegetable, and hot chili sauce sambal is available too.